How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 What format does Kindle support for manga in 2026?

 The supported formats for sideloaded manga on a 2026 Kindle are EPUB (recommended), PDF, and image-based AZW3.
 MOBI uploads were retired by Amazon's Send-to-Kindle service.
 If you're following an older tutorial that tells you to convert files to MOBI, ignore it: the upload will be rejected.
-MangaSendr converts every chapter to EPUB by default for exactly this reason.
+MangaSendr converts every file to EPUB by default for exactly this reason.

 How do I send manga to my Kindle email?